 Children who can recall number facts quickly and accurately are at a huge advantage at school.
 It is really important that children are confident when recalling their times tables.
-Children are expected to learn their times tables off by heart, as they need to know them up to 12 x 12 by the end of Y4.
+Children are expected to know their times tables up to 12 x 12 by the end of Year 4.
 Your child learns their times tables each week at school, but it helps them a great deal if they practise them regularly at home.